-Summer’s here, and that means cookouts (or BBQs everywhere).
+The coming of summer means cookouts (or BBQs everywhere).
 From patriotic celebrations to graduation parties and just getting together with friends, you’re sure to be invited to one somewhere.
-So, here are my 7 tips for how to not just survive but enjoy a gluten-free cookout (without fear)!
+If you have celiac disease or are following a gluten free diet, you need some gluten-free cookout tips.

 Tip 1: Host Your own Cookout!

 Now you’re the one in control of the grill and other main elements of the meal.
 You can also set up a separate table for dishes containing gluten to help avoid cross-contamination.

 Tip 2: Bring Grill Mats

 We used to ask our family and friends to put foil on the grill as an extra layer of protection, but then we discovered grill mats!
 They are awesome and can help keep your fear at bay.

 note: don’t be afraid to ask the host ahead of time what meat will be prepared.
 Ask for specific brands of hot dogs or marinades.
 If it isn’t gluten-free, the host may be happy to set aside non-marinated meat for you to grill on our mat.
 Plus, you can also bring your own hot dogs or burgers!